Expanding Storage

 Note that the file is named fstab and that it's located in the /etc directory.
 Therefore the full path is /etc/fstab

 The fstab file is basically a configuration file that provides information to the OS about the filesystems the system can mount.
 The standard information fstab contains includes the name (or label) of the device being mounted, the mountpoint (e.g., /mnt/disks/disk-1), the filesystem type (e.g., ext4), and various other mount options.
 See man fstab for more details.
-For devices to mount upon boot up automatically, they have to be listed in this file.
-That means we need to edit this file on our VM.
+For devices to mount automatically upon boot, they have to be listed in this file.
+That means we need to edit this file.

 Again, here we're following the Google Cloud instructions:

 Before we edit system configuration files, however, always create a backup.
-We'll use the cd command to create a backup of the fstab file.
+We'll use the cp command to create a backup of the fstab file.

 sudo cp /etc/fstab /etc/fstab.backup